Provigil and Nuvigil Side Effects

 Multi-organ hypersensitivity is different in each patient.
 It can result in hospitalization and be life-threatening.
 At least one person has died within roughly a month of starting treatment with Provigil.

 In clinical trials, psychiatric symptoms such as anxiety, nervousness, insomnia, confusion and depression caused some participants to quit the trials.
-The Provigil drug label says between 0.3 percent and 1 percent of people stopped taking the drug because of these side effects.
+The Provigil drug label says about 1 percent or less of people stopped taking the drug because of these side effects in clinical trials.

 Since Nuvigil is closely related to Provigil, psychiatric symptoms are similar in both drugs, according to the drugs’ labels.

-Postmarketing reactions include delusions, mania, hallucinations suicidal ideation and aggression.
+Reactions that have been reported after the drugs were studied in clinical trials since they came to market include delusions, mania, hallucinations, suicidal ideation, and aggression.
 Some patients ended up in the hospital.
 The risk increases in people with preexisting psychiatric issues.

 “Patients who are prescribed modafinil should be carefully followed for psychosis development, even when they are previously healthy and doses are small.”

-A case report by Ozgur Aytas and Hayriye Dilek Yalvac published in 2015 in Archives of Neuropsychiatry described psychiatric issues in an 18-year-old woman who had been prescribed modafinil to help her study for exams.
-She had no history of mental issues or substance abuse, but after the third day of taking the drug, she developed paranoia, aggression and delusions.
+A case report by Ozgur Aytas and Hayriye Dilek Yalvac published in 2015 in Archives of Neuropsychiatry described psychiatric issues in an 18-year-old woman who had been prescribed modafinil.
+She had no history of mental issues or substance abuse, but after the third day of taking the drug, she developed paranoia, aggression, restlessness, and delusions.

-“Her gaze was very suspicious and furious.
-Motor restlessness was apparent in her movements.
-She had paranoid delusions,” the authors said.
-“Patients who are prescribed modafinil should be carefully followed for psychosis development, even when they are previously healthy and doses are small.”
+“Patients who are prescribed modafinil should be carefully followed for psychosis development, even when they are previously healthy and doses are small,” the authors said.

 Doctors treated the woman with antipsychotic medication, and after six days her symptoms subsided.

 Since Provigil and Nuvigil are wakefulness drugs, they may increase heart rate and blood pressure.
 But unlike amphetamines such as Adderall, this effect is not as pronounced.
-Some studies found no clinically significant increase in blood pressure or heart rate with these drugs, but other studies recommend caution.
+Some studies found no meaningful increase in blood pressure or heart rate with these drugs, but other studies recommend caution.

-A study by Indu Taneja and colleagues published in 2005 in Hypertension showed modafinil increased resting heart rate by about nine points, resting systolic blood pressure by about seven points and resting diastolic blood pressure by about five points in healthy people.
+A study by Indu Taneja and colleagues published in 2005 in Hypertension showed modafinil increased resting heart rate by about nine beats per minute, resting systolic blood pressure by about seven mm Hg and resting diastolic blood pressure by about five mm Hg in healthy people.

-Study authors encouraged caution in patients with cardiovascular disease.
+Patients with cardiovascular disease who take modafinil and armodafinil should do so with caution.
 The drugs’ labels warn that health care providers should monitor heart rate and blood pressure in patients taking modafinil and armodafinil.

 Warnings for Women Taking Modafinil and Armodafinil